solarrabbit99/DiscordPresence/README.md

 ## How to Use

-> **PLEASE DO NOT RUN IT WHEN DISCORD IS STARTING UP, YOU ARE WARNED**
+> **PLEASE DO NOT RUN THE EXECUTABLE WHEN DISCORD IS STARTING UP, YOU ARE WARNED**

-1. Download from release
-2. Double click it
-3. Done!
+1. Clone the repository
+2. (Recommended) Create a `build` folder in the project's directory
+3. Run `cmake ..` in the `build` directory
+4. In the same directory, run `make`
+5. An executable named `DiscordPresence` will be generated in the build directory

-This can be done with or without Discord running.
+The executable can be run with or without Discord running.
 Have fun!